-The freshwater system MUST be drained BEFORE winterizing the water heater (see the Freshwater System Winterization Instructions earlier in this section).
+The freshwater system MUST be drained BEFORE winterizing the water heater (see the Freshwater System Winterization Instructions on the previous page).

 - 1. Turn Off the water heater breaker. - 2.
-Disconnect the hose (A) attached to the pressure relief valve (B). - 3.
-If there is any water in this hose, drain it into the bilge or into a bucket. - 4.
-Open the pressure relief valve (B). - 5.
-Open the drain valve (C). - 6.
-Attach a tag to the water heater breaker to indicate that the tank is empty. - NOTE: Your boat came with a tag attached to the water heater breaker.
+Disconnect the hose (A) attached to the pressure relief valve (B), and drain any water from the hose into the bilge or into a bucket. - 3.
+Open the pressure relief valve (B). - 4.
+Open the drain valve (C). - Attach a tag to the water heater breaker to indicate that the tank is empty. - NOTE: Your boat came with a tag attached to the water heater breaker.
 It is suggested that you keep this tag and re-use it when winterizing. - Leave the pressure relief and drain valves Open until you fit out your boat after storage.

-Preparing the Water Heater for Use After Boat Storage
+Preparing the Water Heater for Use After Winterizing